emilioMaddalena/causal-inference-studies/README.md

 - Edit/create new markdowns in `material`, modify the site structure in `mkdocs.yml` if needed.
 - Numerical examples are needed (I'm thinking jupyter notebooks).
-- Create a PR! :smiley:
+- Create a PR!

+We use `mkdocs` to compile the site.
+To test it locally, install it, then run `mkdocs build` and `mkdocs serve`.